jacobemcken/jacobemcken.github.io/_posts/2022-02-20-shadow-cljs-and-netlify.md

 project setup matching the [Shadow-cljs "Quick Start" guide][2] (snapshot from Feb.
 17. 2022 - Shadow-cljs v2.17.3).

+**Updated 2026-01-18:**
+Newer versions of `shadow-cljs` (since `2.19.7`) require Java versions which isn't included out of the box by Netlify.
+The [problem was reported on GitHub in the now archived build-image repository][8], and [I've documented a workaround][7] that downloads, (caches,) and installs a newer Java version automatically during builds.

 The result of the "Quick Start" guide summed up: